Movie Reviews

 ★ ★

-An unsuccessful film bordering on irritating.
+An unsuccessful film that's rather irritating.

 ★ ½